jsaintrocc/myblvmgncube/manual/guide/23-setup-rPi-skr-board.md

           ```

-       3. Restart klipper to reread the config by typing `RESTART` the the OctoPrint Terminal.
+       3. Restart klipper to reread the config by typing `RESTART` in the OctoPrint Terminal.
        4. You should now start seeing real temperature messages in the Terminal which means the Klipper is now communicating with the controller.
           ```shell
           Send: M105